Royal West Middlesex Militia: Postwar

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 When they were embodied in 1778 all the regiments of the Middlesex Militia had blue facings (usually associated with 'Royal' regiments), long before the 'Royal' title was conferred in 1804.
 When it became a rifle regiment in 1853 the West Middlesex adopted a Rifle green uniform with red facings, similar to that of the 60th Rifles.

 About 1820 the officers' silver buttons had the letters 'W.M.M' (for West Middlesex Militia) below a crown, above which was the word 'Royal'.
 On becoming rifles the buttons changed to black, with a relief design of a crown and light infantry bugle-horn within a circle inscribed 'Royal Middlesex Rifles'.
 Once the regiment became part of the KRRC it adopted that regiment's insignia.

 Precedence

 During the War of American Independence the counties were given an order of precedence determined by ballot each year.
 For the Middlesex Militia the positions were: